GM-Doolin/redder/README.md

 >>
 >> This operation method will retrieve the post data from the file and save the associated comments into a new .txt file.
 >>
->> This operation will produce a file in the local application path subfolder in 'redder\CS325_p3\Data\processed\\'
+>> This operation will produce a file in the local application path subfolder in `redder\CS325_p3\Data\processed\`
 >>
->> This new file will be titled '**post-id#-comments.txt**' in the local path 'redder\CS325_p3\Data\processed\', where id# is the internal unique ID of the post.
+>> This new file will be titled `post-id#-comments.txt`, where id# is the internal unique ID of the post.
 >>
 >
 > ## `Project 3`
 >
->> The main functional component of Redder, 'rdr.py' has been moved inside the 'redder\CS325_p3\\' folder located inside the main repository directory
+>> The main functional component of Redder, `rdr.py` has been moved inside the `redder\CS325_p3\` folder located inside the main repository directory
 >>
->> The Output Location(s) have been Moved To Their Respective Folder inside the 'redder\CS325_p3\Data\\' Subfolder of 'redder\CS325_p3\\'
+>> The Output Location(s) have been Moved To Their Respective Folder inside the `redder\CS325_p3\Data\` Subfolder of `redder\CS325_p3\`
 >
 > ## `Project 4 - Grant Doolin & Gautam Aneja`
 >
 >> ### `Operation 3 - Analyze Sentiments of Comments`
 >>
->> **The third use case is the ability to analyze the sentiments of the comments previously extracted to file from Operation Mode 2 Above (Project 2 - Operation 2).**
+>> **The third use case of redder is the ability to analyze the sentiments of the comments previously extracted using Operation 2.**
 >>
->> To do this, Redder utilizes OpenAI's API to leverage the GPT-3.5-turbo model to analyze the comments and return their sentiments.
+>> To do this, Redder utilizes `OpenAI's API` to leverage the `GPT-3.5-turbo` model to analyze the comments and return their sentiments.
 >>
->>> *Before using this method, be sure you have a valid and active OpenAI account, and have properly set up your account's token for redder.
+>>> *Before using this method, be sure you have a valid and active OpenAI account, and have properly set up your account's API key for redder.
 If not, follow the OpenAI setup guide further down.*
 >>
->> Redder uses the **sentiments** argument  of the format '**-s**' or '**--sentiments**' for this operation.
+>> Redder uses the `sentiments` argument  of the format `-s` or `--sentiments` for this operation.
 >>
->> The argument takes in the filename of the desired file located in the local app directory 'redder\CS325_p3\Data\processed\\'
+>> The argument takes in the filename of the desired file located in the local app directory `redder\CS325_p3\Data\processed\`
 >>
->> This filename should be of the format '**post-id#-comments.txt**', the same file format which is output using operation 2 above in Project 2.
+>> This filename should be of the format `post-id#-comments.txt`, a file which has been output using Operation 2 in Project 2.
 >>
 >> Example of this arguments use:
 >>